Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 The received wisdom is that the stratospheric deficit will be but temporary, and that once the recovery (confidently expected to be V-shaped) is in full swing, deficits will quickly shrink to former levels.

 Pomboy, though, is dubious, both about the shape of the recovery (which she believes will be more slow and painful than anticipated) and the behavior of the legislators.
-As she wrote in her April 7 newsletter, having savored the taste of spending taxpayer money in a $5 trillion deficit confection, “our porcine politicos in DC will never go back to single-trillion peanut butter and jelly.”
+As she wrote in her April 7 analysis, having savored the taste of spending taxpayer money in a $5 trillion deficit confection, "our porcine politicos in DC will never go back to single-trillion peanut butter and jelly."

 The Pension Crisis